 Ilan Eshkeri is an award winning British composer whose work uses multiple disciplines in various fields of art.
-Composer, songwriter, producer, and conductor, Eshkeri’s work is performed in concert halls, theatres, galleries and on film & television, his eclectic body of work is linked by his love of narrative.
+Composer, songwriter, producer, and conductor, Eshkeri’s work is performed in concert halls, galleries and on film & television, his eclectic body of work is linked by his love of narrative.

 His diverse portfolio is appealing to creative people from all walks of life, allowing him to work on a multitude of different projects.
 Most recently Ilan created the ballet Narcissus and Echo, choreographed by famed dancer Sergei Polunin with set designs by David LaChapelle.
 Eshkeri was also recently commissioned by Burberry for their game-changing Autumn 2016 fashion show in London, where he conducted his choral symphonic piece Reliquary, which subsequently reached no. 1 in the classical chart.
 Before this, he created music for British astronaut Tim Peake’s Principia mission to the International Space Station.